yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 recipient in L1 and claim the funds in L2.

 To ensure that the orders are not lost, the bot has an `Accepted Blocks Processor` that indexes the orders that belong to already accepted blocks, and stores them in the database.
-This way, if the `Orders Processor` loses an order, it will be captured and processed by the `Accepted Blocks Processor`.
+This way, if the `Orders Processor` looses an order, it will be captured and processed by the `Accepted Blocks Processor`.

 The bot has a `Failed Orders Processor` that is responsible for retrying the failed orders.
 When an order fails, the bot stores the error, and marks the order as failed.
-This way, the `Failed Orders Processor` is able to retry the failed orders.
+This way, the `Failed Orders Processor` will be able to retry any failed order.

 An important aspect of this bot is that it must be able to process multiple orders at the same time.
 For that reason, the bot uses the library 'asyncio' to handle orders concurrently.
 This approach,